aliktb/todolist-api/README.md

 # todolist-api

-API for todo list app
+API for todo list app built in Java with Spring Boot framework